JavierGarciaD/banking/README.md

 # banking
-Some scrips for banking activities
+Some scripts for banking activities